Wide Reads

 Published -399

-Plato (428–348 BC) was an Athenian philosopher, student of Socrates, and founder of the Academy — one of the earliest institutions of higher learning in the Western world.
-His dialogues have served as the foundation of Western philosophy, ethics, and political thought for over two millennia.
-The Apology is among his most personal works: a reconstruction of the trial that ended his teacher's life, written while the memory was still fresh and the wound still open.
+Plato (428-348 BC) was an Athenian philosopher, student of Socrates, and founder of the Academy, one of the earliest institutions of higher learning in the Western world.
+His dialogues have shaped Western philosophy, ethics, and political thought for over two millennia.
+The Apology is among his most personal works: a reconstruction of the trial that ended his teacher's life.

 Why This Author Matters Today